-Example port hold-down message for unauthenticated 40G optical transceiver
+Example message for unauthenticated 40G optical transceiver

-- System[1]port fg.1.4 will remain down because the pluggable module('manufacturer'/'part no.') is not supported
+- System[1]port fg.1.4 contains an unauthenticated pluggable module('manufacturer'/'part no.')

 Auto Configuration of 4 x 10Gb Mode

 The 7100-Series will recognize a 10GB-4-xxx-QSFP cable when inserted in a QSFP+ port and reconfigure a QSFP+ port to 4 x 10 Gigabit Ethernet.
 A system reset is required for the port speed change to take effect.